 Our major market risk exposure is in the pricing applicable to our natural gas production.
-Realized pricing is primarily driven by the SONAT Inside FERC Price with respect to our properties in the Black Warrior Basin in Alabama and the ONEOK and PEPL Inside FERC Prices with respect to our properties in the Cherokee Basin in Oklahoma and Kansas and the spot market prices applicable to our natural gas production.
-Pricing for natural gas production has been volatile and unpredictable for several years, and we expect this volatility to continue in the future.
-The prices we receive for production depend on many factors outside our control.
+Realized pricing is primarily driven by the Inside FERC prices for Southern Natural Gas Company (Louisiana) with respect to our properties in the Black Warrior Basin and CenterPoint Energy Gas Transmission (East), Natural Gas Pipeline Company of America (Midcontinent), the CenterPoint Energy Gas Transmission (East), ONEOK Gas Transportation (Oklahoma), Panhandle Eastern Pipeline (Texas, Oklahoma) and Southern Star Central Gas Pipeline (Texas, Oklahoma, Kansas) with respect to our properties in the Cherokee Basin, the CenterPoint Energy Gas Transmission (East) for our properties in the Woodford Shale, and the spot market prices applicable to our natural gas production.
+Historically, pricing for natural gas production has been volatile and unpredictable and we expect this volatility to continue in the future.
+The prices we receive for production depend on many factors outside our control, including weather, economic quantity conditions, and the total supply of oil and natural gas for sale in the market.

-We have entered into hedging arrangements with respect to a portion of our projected natural gas production through various transactions that hedge the future prices received.
+We have entered into hedging arrangements with respect to a portion of our projected natural gas production through various derivatives that hedge the future prices received.
 These hedging activities are intended to support natural gas prices at targeted levels and to manage our exposure to natural gas price fluctuations.
 We do not hold or issue derivative instruments for speculative trading purposes.
 The table below presents the hypothetical changes in fair values arising from potential changes in the quoted market prices of the commodity underlying the derivative instruments used to mitigate these market risks.
 Any gain or loss on these derivative commodity instruments would be substantially offset by a corresponding gain or loss on the sale of the hedged natural gas production, which are not included in the table.
 These derivatives do not hedge all of our commodity price risk related to our forecasted sales of natural gas production and as a result, we are subject to commodity price risks on our remaining unhedged natural gas production.